NREL/ROSCO/docs/source/install.rst

 Installing
 ..............
-Installation of the complete ROSCO toolbox is made easy through `Anaconda <https://www.anaconda.com/>`_.
+Installation of the complete ROSCO toolset is made easy through `Anaconda <https://www.anaconda.com/>`_.
 If you do not already have Anaconda installed on your machine, please install it.
+Additionally, we primarily support the use of CMake_ to control the software compilation process.
+If you plan to compile the ROSCO controller's source code, we request that you download CMake as well.

 Then please follow the following steps: